mitmedialab/Resenv-MA-MASensors/README.md

 BIOHARNESS_COM_PORT = "EDIT"
 ```

-# Edit E4 Server information
+## Edit E4 Server information
+In SensorCellectionServer.py edit the parameter:
 ```
 # Edit here E4 Server information
 E4_SERVER_IP = "EDIT"
 E4_SERVER_PORT = EDIT
 ```

-# Edit Interface Server information
+## Edit Interface Server information
+In SensorCellectionServer.py edit the parameter:
 ```
 # Edit here Interface Server information
 INTRAFACE_SERVER_IP = "EDIT"
 INTRAFACE_SERVER_PORT = EDIT
 ```

-# Edit collected data path
+## Edit collected data path
+In SensorCellectionServer.py edit the parameter
 ```
 # Edit here the path where the collected data is store
 DATA_BASE_PATH = "./CollectedData/"
 ```

-# Edit port for signal processing server
+## Edit port for signal processing server
-this is the port were your service can receive real-time data streams
+This is the port were your service can subscribe to real-time data streams.
+In SensorCellectionServer.py edit the parameter:
 ```
 # Edit here the port for signal processing server
 PROCESSING_SERVER_IP = "127.0.0.1"